elaforge/karya/doc/derivation.md

 haddock bugs.

 Identifier naming is more strict than most languages.
-Only lowercase letters a-z, digits 0-9, and the hyphen are allowed.
+Only lowercase letters a-z, digits 0-9, period and hyphen are allowed.
 IDs also allow \`s so BlockIds can embed symbols.
 This enforces a lowercase-with-hyphens naming scheme.
 The exact definition is in 'Derive.ParseBs.p_identifier'.